rogelio-lopez/Go-Todo/README.md

-# Learning-Go
+# Command line todo list

-Advent of code with Go and other challenges
+Using this to learn Go